clockworksspheres/ramdisk/src/Docs/DesignThoughts/SystemSpecifics/Windows/RamdiskSoftwareSettingUpForWindows11.md

 aim_ll -h
 ```

-#### NOTE: ImDisk can mount up to 256 drives while aim_ll can only mount a total of 16 disks
+#### NOTE: ImDisk can mount up to 256 drives while aim_ll can only mount a total of 16 disks.
+ImDisk is EOL as of 2024, and doesn't have windows 11 support.

 # Older instructions no longer valid as of 11/25/1925